-- Maintain data and information related to generation facilities in the PJM RTO, as may be necessary to conduct the scheduling and dispatch of the PJM Interchange Energy Market and PJM RTO - Post the updated forecast of PJM Load and of the location and duration of any expected transmission congestion between areas in the PJM RTO - Revise schedule of resources to reflect updated projections of load, changing Bulk Electric System conditions, availability of and constraints of limited energy and other resources - Notify PJM stakeholders of any new closed loop interface implementation as far in advance as possible with a target notice of 5 days prior to the next FTR auction close.
+- Maintain data and information related to generation facilities in the PJM RTO as may be necessary to conduct the scheduling and dispatch of the PJM Interchange Energy Market and PJM RTO. - Post the updated forecast of PJM Load and of the location and duration of any expected transmission congestion between areas in the PJM RTO. - Revise schedule of resources to reflect updated projections of load, changing Bulk Electric System conditions, availability of and constraints of limited energy and other resources. - Notify PJM stakeholders of any new closed loop interface implementation as far in advance as possible with a target notice of five (5) days prior to the next Financial Transmission Rights (FTR) auction close.
 Notification is communicated through posting on www.pjm.com OASIS System Information and e-mail to the MIC and OC email distribution lists.
-Exceptions to this are limited to estimated short duration planned, emergency or maintenance outages, (e.g., <10 days) to set price, or to allow Demand Response (DR) to set price if a transmission limitation exists as defined in the PJM Tariff and Manuals.
-The posting will include the interface name, effective date, estimated termination date (if applicable), whether included in DA model, whether included in the FTR model, conditions when use is applicable, general description, interface definition/branch names and directions, whether it will set price for DR, generation, or both and any revision history.
-PJM will post interface definition with network model map-able branch names in CSV or XLS format.
-In addition PJM will provide notice when PJM is studying if a new closed loop interface may be defined and any information regarding the modeling of such prospective closed loop interface.
+Exceptions to this are limited to estimated short duration planned, emergency or maintenance outages, (e.g., < ten (10) days) to set price, or to allow Demand Response (DR) to set price if a transmission limitation exists as defined in the PJM Tariff and Manuals.
+The posting will include the interface name, effective date, estimated termination date (if applicable), whether included in Day-ahead model, whether included in the FTR model, conditions when use is applicable, general description, interface definition/branch names and directions, whether it will set price for DR, generation, or both and any revision history.
+PJM will post interface definition PJM will provide notice when PJM is studying if a new closed loop interface may be defined and any information regarding the modeling of such prospective closed loop interface.